 Our mission is to change the world – since we started in 2011 we have set out to build a better, more sustainable alternative to the current food system, one which works in favour of people and communities rather than multinational corporations.

-As a social enterprise which exists to build more sustainable food systems, we put considerations about our impact at the heart of pretty much everything we do, from the choices we make about the produce in our veg boxes through to the ways we aim to reduce the waste that is generated.
+From the very start, we have had considerations about our impact at the heart of everything we do, from the choices we make about the produce in our veg boxes through to the ways we reduce the waste that is generated.

-The initial outcomes for this project include researching our social impact using tools developed by Coventry University’s Centre for Agroecology, Water and Resilience which will include a survey and focus groups with customers, staff and producers, exploring more about why people choose to connect with us, how they perceive our mission, and the results of their relationship with Locavore.
-The main survey for this stage is now live, and you’ll find more details plus a link here.
+During spring 2020 we ran a survey looking at our social impact using tools developed by Coventry University’s Centre for Agroecology, Water and Resilience, exploring more about why people choose to connect with us, how they perceive our mission, and the results of their relationship with Locavore.
+The results and analysis are available here.

 To identify our economic impact, in autumn 2020 we conducted a research exercise based on the New Economics Foundation’s LM3 tool, tracing what happens to money spent by customers in our Govanhill shop.
 You can find the full results here.

 To assess one significant aspect of our environmental impact, we mapped the CO2(e) outputs from our vegbox delivery scheme across the year, gathering information about the driver-owned vehicles being used, and mapping changes as we introduced electric vans in summer 2020.
 This showed that during a period of massive demand with a 70% increase in monthly deliveries (comparing 2019 – 2020) we also reduced our CO2(e) emissions per delivery by 69%.
 These results are included in the full Impact Report, due to be released in December 2020.